 - Transfer and sync content to your computer if possible

-How-To Enter in DFU mode
+How-To Enter in DFU mode on iPad, iPods, and Earlier iPhone models

 The most important thing before entering in DFU mode is the timing; you should hold the buttons for exact time as mentioned below.
 Otherwise, it leads to recovery mode instead of DFU mode.